dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 ## IV.
 Comparison

 ### Strengths and weaknesses

+High specificity of mutations may lead to false negatives in tumor-agnostic assays.
+However,

 By sequencing both the tumor tissue and the ctDNA, variants related to clonal hematopoiesis of indeterminate potential can be directly filtered [@steensmaClonalHematopoiesisIndeterminate2015].